SURGroup/UQpy/docs/source/surrogates/polynomial_chaos.rst

 where :math:`\lambda` is called the regularization strength.

 Due to the penalization of terms, Ridge regression constructs models that are less prone to overfitting.
 The level of penalization is similarly controlled by the hyperparameter :math:`\lambda` and the coefficients are optimized with gradient descent.
-The Ridge regression method can be used from the ``PolyChaosRidge`` class.
+The Ridge regression method can be used from the `.RidgeRegression` class.

 PolyChaosRidge Class Descriptions